tsaol/roleplay_on_aws/papers/Roleplay_papers.md

 # Role Playing-Papers
 (https://github.com/zjunlp/ModelEditingPapers)

-Based on the search results, I'll create a focused overview of role-playing language model datasets:

 ## 基于角色的数据集
 Based on the search results, I'll create a focused overview of role-playing language model datasets: